Welcome, meat lovers! In this lesson, we’ll be teaching you everything you need to know about meat in Korean.

 Below is a free PDF guide that you can download and take with you:

-Meat in Korean
+- 3 Vocabulary for Meat in Korean

 The word for meat in Korean is 고기 (gogi).
 This word encompasses all the various meats.
 Sometimes all you need is this word, but oftentimes you may wish to know the specific type of Korean meat you’re talking about.
 Thus we’ll go over them all today!

-Beef in Korean
+“Beef” in Korean

 The Korean word for beef is 쇠고기 (soegogi).
 It is typically the most expensive type of meat in Korea.
 Nevertheless, it has a lot of cultural value for Koreans and is the meat you’ll want to go for when celebrating, for example.
-You can eat beef raw, roasted, grilled, in soups, and other ways as well.
+You can eat beef raw, roasted, grilled, in soups, and in other ways as well.

-Chicken in Korean
+“Chicken” in Korean

 The word for chicken in Korean is 닭고기 (dalgogi).
 It is another old and valuable part of Korean cuisine.
-You can find chicken in various dishes, from braised, roasted, and fried boneless chicken thighs to soups and noodle dishes.
-Plus, one favorite thing to snack on during a night out with friends is chicken feet!
+You can eat chicken meat from various dishes like braised chicken, roasted chicken, fried chicken, and fried boneless chicken thighs to soups and noodle dishes.

-Pork in Korean
+“Pork” in Korean

 The word for pork in Korean is 돼지고기 (dwaejigogi).
 Just like beef, pork has been eaten in South Korea since ancient times, with various parts of pork being cooked in various methods.
-It’s a widely used meat for when you go out for Korean bbq, for example.
+It’s a widely used meat for when you go out for Korean BBQ, for example.

-Fish in Korean
+“Fish” in Korean

-Fish and shellfish are another big part of Korean cuisine, eaten raw, grilled, broiled, dried, in stews and in soups, and so on.
+Fish and shellfish are another big part of Korean cuisine, eaten raw, grilled, broiled, dried, in stews and soups, and so on.

 Vocabulary for Meat in Korean

-Here are the Korean words for different meat in Korea and their English counterpart.
-This list of words may come in handy on your next plan to eat out at a Korean restaurant or if you will buy these from the meat shop.
+Here are the Korean words for different meat in South Korea and their English counterpart.
+This list of words may come in handy on your next plan to eat out at a Korean restaurant or if you will buy these from a meat shop.